opendp/opendp/docs/source/getting-started/tabular-data/index.rst

   * Quantiles

 * Grouping

-  * Grouping By Multiple Variables
+  * Protected Group Keys
-  * Filtering
+  * Public Group Keys

-* Public vs. Private Grouping Lengths
+  * Public Group Lengths

-This section will explain the implications and limitations of having public and private keys and/or lengths when grouping.
+This section explains strategies for how to release statistics on grouped data.

-* Data Preparation Limitations
+* Data Preparation

-  * Limitations with ``with_columns``
+  * using ``with_columns``
-  * Limitations with ``filter``
+  * using ``filter``

-This section will explain the limitations and properties of common Polars functions that are unique to their usage in OpenDP.
+This section explains how to build stable dataframe transformations with Polars.

 Compositor Overview
 -------------------